Krzysztofz01/Noise/README.md

 ## Technological stack
 The application was developed using the open-source .NET Core technology.
 It has no third party dependencies.
 Only .NET standard libraries are used.
 Unit testing uses xUnit.

-## Roadmap
-Functionalities that need to be implemented or repaired:

-🔲 Advanced networking.
-UPnP support, NAT traversal/hole-punching

-🔲 Relay mode for host.

 The terminal promot is inspired by the computer found in the game Submchanie 4: The Lab by Mateusz Skutnik.
 In my opinion, one of the best series of Flash games.